 It even has an indicator LED that shows you the strength of the signal that it’s receiving.
 This lets you find the ideal position in your home and takes the guesswork out of setting it up.

-This extender can also be used as a network bridge thanks to its two network interfaces and features a WPS button for fast, no hassle connection.
+This extender can also be used as a network bridge thanks to its two network interfaces and features a WPS button for a fast and no-hassle connection.
 This can be a lifesaver, especially if you’ve forgotten the passcode you used to set the router up.

-This product supports all popular passkey encryption standards, although its default password is publically available, so we’d advise changing this as soon as you can.
-All in all, not a bad product at all.
+This product supports all popular passkey encryption standards.
+However, its default password is publicly available, so we’d advise changing it as soon as possible—all in all, not a bad product at all.

 Best WiFi Range Extenders